Higher-order phase reduction captures delay-dependent synchronization phenomena in physical oscillator networks: Abstract

 \section{Abstract}

 Coupled oscillators with time-delayed network interactions are critical to understand synchronization phenomena in many physical systems.
-Phase reductions to finite-dimensional phase oscillator networks allow for their explicit analysis.
-However, first-order phase reductions---where delays correspond to phase lags---fail to capture the delay-dependence of synchronization.
-We develop a systematic approach to derive phase reductions for delay-coupled oscillators to arbitrary order.
-Already the second-order reduction can predict delay-dependent (bi-)stability of synchronized states as demonstrated for Stuart–Landau oscillators.
+Phase reductions to finite-dimensional phase oscillator networks yield explicit insights into their dynamics.
+However, first-order phase approximations —in which the time delay acts as a phase shift— fail to capture the delay-dependence of synchronization.
+We develop a systematic approach to derive phase reductions for delay-coupled oscillators to higher order.
+Beyond first order, already a second-order phase reduction captures delay-induced synchronization as demonstrated in coupled Stuart–Landau oscillators and experiments with delay-coupled electrochemical oscillators.
+Our results establish a general mechanism by which time delays reshape synchronization phenomena and reveal intrinsic limitations of widely used reduced phase models, with implications for a broad range of oscillator networks.